 Use whole grain cereal and crackers for a healthy, and amazingly addictive snack mix.
-Pack it in mason jars for a DIY stocking stuffer!
+This whole grain chex mix is the perfect little stocking stuffer - just pack in it mason jars or decorative tins!

 As someone who is endlessly fascinated with learning about food traditions, it makes me sad to say this, but we don't really have many traditional Christmas foods at our celebration.
 Growing up, whenever my dad's side of the family was together, we had a huge German feast, an homage to my grandmother.
 We had German sausages, real pumpernickel bread, sauerkraut and pickles galore.
-It was a sweet sentiment, but about 10 years ago we realized few of us actually enjoyed German food, plus, our hands were so swollen from salt it interfered with our ability to unwrap presents!
+It was a sweet sentiment, but about 10 years ago we realized few of us actually enjoyed German food.
+Pplus, our hands were so swollen from salt it interfered with our ability to unwrap presents the next day!
 So, tasked with creating a new tradition, we all settled on steamed lobster from the nearby DC docks.
+Yummy, but not very Christmas-y.

 The only other food that makes a regular appearance at Christmas is my aunts homemade nuts & bolts snack mix.
-It's an addictive combination of chex cereal, pretzels, cheerios, peanuts, cheez crackers and pumpernickel bagel crisps.
-Being the whole foodie I am, it may surprise you to learn how much I love this mix, and frankly, I am too!
-Separately, none of those ingredients tempt me, but when they're drenched in the combination of spices and baked crisp, it's insane!
+It's an addictive combination of chex cereal, pretzels, cheerios, peanuts, cheez crackers and pumpernickel bagel crisps, drenched in a yummy spice mix!

-When I'm around this mix, I tend to throw away all the mindful eating skills I usually practice.
+When I'm around this mix, I tend to throw away all my mindful eating skills.
 I mindlessly much on it while watching Christmas movies, grab a handful after walking the dogs, and even nosh on it with a glass of champagne while opening presents!
-I hate to use the word bad in reference to food, but it is sooooo bad!

 So, I decided to create a healthier version of the mix.
 Although it's certainly not the most nutritious thing on the planet, it's just as tasty.
 For my version, I pared down the ingredients, mainly because I couldn't find cheerios made without corn starch or 100% whole grain pretzels.
 Feel free to add those in too, but you might want to increase the seasoning mix accordingly.
 I also swapped the cheez-its for Van's gluten free Say Cheese crackers.
 Made with a mixture of oat, brown rice, millet and quinoa flours, they're a much healthier option than other cheese crackers.
 Chex does make a whole wheat version, but I used an organic, whole wheat one from Cascadian Farms.
 Whatever you get, make sure it has less than 5 grams of sugar in a serving.